-Homemade chicken soup recipe ~ combine ingredients, simmer until the kitchen smells wonderful, serve with homemade bread, and add a dose of Love!
+Homemade chicken soup recipe ~ combine ingredients, simmer until the kitchen smells wonderful, serve with homemade bread, and add a dose of love!

 If you want to can your chicken soup, you will need to know how to use a pressure canner.
 The pressure canning page has more detailed information and step-by-step instructions, while you can find instructions for how to make chicken soup on this page.
+You should NOT water bath can chicken soup!

 Gather Your Canning Supplies: